chichiwang/notes/os/linux/vim/smash/README.md

 ### Fold Operations
 * `zk`: Move cursor up to the previous fold
 * `zj`: Move cursor down to the next fold
+* `zm`: Close one more level of folds throughout the buffer
 * `zM`: Close all folds
 * `zc`: Close fold under the cursor
 * `za`: Toggle fold open/close under the cursor